Connect your JazzHR account to your website’s career page for a seamless job-posting experience.

 In addition to pertinent job fields, each <job> record contains the following useful elements:

 - <url> a link to the job application on your hosted careers page

-The data records provide the raw job content which can then be manipulated by your developer's to provide the desired look, feel, and functionality for your careers page.
+The data records provide the raw job content which can then be manipulated by your developers to provide the desired look, feel, and functionality for your careers page.

 To extract the job postings out of your JazzHR account, make a call to GET /jobs (supplying any desired parameters, such as status/open).
-The API will respond with a list of job records which meet the supplied criteria.
+The API will respond with a list of job records that meet the supplied criteria.

 $url = http://myjazzhrsubdomain.applytojob.com/apply/board_code

 I want to use the data feed, which one should I use?

 Here are the pros and cons of each.